don-ferris/bash-scripts/README.md

 ![Bash](https://img.shields.io/badge/language-Bash-yellow)
 ![Debian-friendly](https://img.shields.io/badge/os-Debian%20based-lightgrey)

-A collection of bash scripts and related files I wrote to make life easier and to make any (Debian-based) client or server machine behave the way I like.
+A collection of bash scripts and related files I wrote to make my life easier and to make any (Debian-based) client or server machine behave the way I like.
 Below is a full, eye‑friendly index of every script/config in the repository.
 Short descriptions are populated from each script's header (the first commented line) when available.

 ---